Climate and Average Weather Year Round in Sydney Australia

 Sydney experiences significant seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 4.0 months, from November 30 to April 1, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
-The muggiest day of the year is February 5, with muggy conditions 41% of the time.
+The muggier period of the year lasts for 4.1 months, from November 30 to April 1, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
+The month with the most muggy days in Sydney is February, with 10.6 days that are muggy or worse.

 The predominant average hourly wind direction in Sydney varies throughout the year.